Car Seat Crash Testing: To the Regulations and Beyond!

 Fit and Compatibility

-The seat must accommodate children within specific age, height, and weight ranges, as indicated for safe kids.
+The seat must accommodate children within specific age, height, and weight ranges.

 Provisions for multiple installation options should be present, ensuring compatibility across a wide variety of vehicle makes and models.
 Currently, seats must be able to be installed with lower anchors, lap-only belts, and lap-and-shoulder belts.